MihaiDavid05/MihaiDavid05/README.md

 I am a mid-senior data scientist and machine learning engineer focusing on computer vision with **3+ years of experience**.

-I've had the privilege to contribute to impactful and complex projects from various areas, like: **`Automotive • Food Sciences • Healthcare • Satellite and Drone Imagery • Politics • Marketing`**.
+I've had the privilege to contribute to impactful and complex projects from various areas, like:

+**`Automotive • Food Sciences • Healthcare • Satellite and Drone Imagery • Politics • Marketing`**

 Dedicated to driving success for your business or team, I leverage top-tier coding standards and the latest advancements in machine learning and data science to meet challenging technical objectives and deliver concrete results.

 ------